nhsllc/bat-cave-integration/README.md

 # environment variables

 Environment variables will be provided by an administrator to you before testing starts.
+You will have `sandbox` environment variables and `production` environment variables.
+This way you can test your code on the sandbox and send final results to production.

 Variable | Description
 ---------- | -----------